 Step 1: Measure the drawer

-Here is a visual on how I measured out my organizer.
-The drawer was 22 inches wide and 19 inch deep and 3 inches high.
-I took the length of the entire box, subtracted ¼ inch for each divider and ½ for each side so it would help me determine the space inside the organizers.
-Any additional space I added to the right side for my larger utensils.
-To determine the middle divider, I too 19 inches and subtracted the sides of the box and center divider and then divided by two.
+Here is a visual of how I measured out my organizer.
+The drawer was 22 inches wide and 19 inches deep, and 3 inches high.
+I took the length of the entire box and subtracted ¼ inch for each divider and ½ for each side so it would help me determine the space inside the organizers.
+Any additional space I added to the right side for my larger utensils (Affiliate Link)?
+To determine the middle divider, I took 19 inches and subtracted the sides of the box and center divider, and then divided by two.

 Step 2: Cut the wood

-I then marked up the wood and cut to fit the back of the organizer.
+I then marked up the wood and cut it to fit the back of the organizer.
 Note: When doing the measurements, be sure to take into account the screws from the drawer handle.
-It some times takes up to ⅛ of an inch.
-And, remember the saying, measure twice cut once.
+It sometimes takes up to ⅛ of an inch.
+And, remember the saying, measure twice, cut once.
 Measure different areas of the drawer to make sure you are getting all the same measurements before deciding to cut the wood.
-We then, cut the sides of the box so they would fit inside the drawer.
+We then cut the sides of the box so they would fit inside the drawer.

 Step 3: Stain and Polyurethane the wood to protect it.

-Before gluing the sides together, we used a wax stain on all the parties of all the wood strips and dividers to protect the wood.
+Before gluing the sides together, we used a wax stain on all the parts of the wood strips and dividers to protect the wood.
 Let completely dry.

-Step 4: Glue sides of the boxes and let dry.
+Step 4: Glue the sides of the boxes and let dry.

 Now, we glued the sides together.
 These handy clamps worked nicely to help keep it at a 90-degree angle.